sathish-dream-ai/plant-molecules---plant-diseases---clustering-and-heat-map/README.md

+# K-means with t-SNE and PyTorch for heat maps

 Molecule-Disease Clustering  Generation Script

 A Python script for analyzing and clustering molecular structures using SMILES notation, fingerprint generation, and dimensionality reduction techniques.